krush62/KPix/README.md

 ⭐ automatic light/dark theme

 ## Developer Statement
 KPix began as a personal project designed around my own pixel art workflow.
 I also used it as an opportunity to learn Flutter for desktop and tablet development.
-Because of this, some UI and workflow choices might feel unconventional—but these restrictions are entirely by design.
+Because of this, some UI and workflow choices might feel unconventional - but these restrictions are entirely by design.
 I eventually decided to polish the app and release it to the public.
 Because I am a strong advocate for FOSS and open distribution channels, KPix is not available on Google Play or the Apple App Store.

 ## AI usage statement